Loading...

 Add Protein

-Include protein sources like grilled chicken, turkey, or beans to your nachos.
-Protein helps slow the absorption of carbohydrates.
+Include sources of protein such as grilled chicken, turkey, or black beans to your nachos.
+Protein can slow down the absorption of carbohydrates.

 Incorporate Healthy Fats